 The endocannabinoid system of the human body is known for balancing various body systems, including the food intake.
 CBD interacts with the receptors of the cannabinoid system and helps them better regulate appetite and motivates for eating.

-Use of CBD while undergoing chemo may prevent the feelings of depression and anxiety.
+Use of CBD while undergoing chemo may protect you from the feelings of depression and anxiety.
 Depression is associated with a dysfunction in the endocannabinoid system of the body, which is also responsible for regulating mood.

 As CBD is a non-psychoactive cannabinoid, it never causes a high.
 Administered orally or intravenously, CBD is highly effective in controlling vomiting, nausea, fatigue, and other symptoms in patients who are undergoing chemotherapy.